Why the Anthropic-Pentagon rupture is not corporate defiance

 Anthropic’s two restrictions are not arbitrary corporate preferences.
 They correspond to two areas where AI capabilities have overtaken the legal framework.

-Amodei argued, with technical specificity, that current AI systems are not reliable enough for this application, citing the fundamental unpredictability that anyone working with these models recognizes.
-Beyond reliability, accountability itself is at stake: if a fleet of coordinated autonomous systems operates under a single command node, the traditional hierarchy of military accountability — built on the assumption that human soldiers exercise judgment at multiple levels — collapses.
+As Amodei argues with technical specificity, current AI systems are not reliable enough for this application.
+The unpredictability is fundamental, and anyone who has worked with these models recognizes it.
+Beyond reliability, accountability itself is at stake: with a fleet of coordinated autonomous systems operating under a single command node, the traditional hierarchy of military accountability — built on the assumption that human soldiers exercise judgment at multiple levels — collapses.

 The Precedent Problem—